Bilawal Bhutto calls Imran Khan "crisis of this century" - ExBulletin

 Bilawal Bhutto calls Imran Khan “crisis of this century”

-New Delhi: attacking the Pakistani government over the country’s economic situation and the agreement with the International Monetary Fund (IMF), the president of the Pakistan People’s Party (PPP), Bilawal Bhutto-Zardari, said Prime Minister Imran Khan on Wednesday’s “crisis of this century”, The News reported.
+New Delhi, Jan.
+12 (SocialNews.XYZ) Tackling the Pakistani government over the country’s economic situation and the deal with the International Monetary Fund (IMF), the Chairman of the Pakistan People’s Party (PPP), Bilawal Bhutto-Zardari on Wednesday dubbed Prime Minister Imran Khan the “crisis of this century”, The News reported.

 He said the government’s deal with the IMF would have devastating effects on the nation.

-“You went to the IMF when you were weak And you made a weak deal with the IMF.
-We will not bear the burden of the deal, it is the common man and the poor who will bear the burden, ”said the head of the PPP.
+“You went to the IMF when you were weak … And you made a weak deal with the IMF.
+We will not bear the burden of the deal, it is the common man and the poor who will bear the burden. “, he added. said the head of the PPP.

-He warned Pakistan’s parliament that the 2021 budget bill would trigger an “inflation tsunami” in the country.
+He warned the Pakistani parliament that the 2021 finance bill would trigger an “inflation tsunami” in the country.
 The government is seeking to pass the 2021 finance bill and the bill amending the SBP, as these are prerequisites for the deal with the IMF, according to the report.

 Bilawal said the government’s “arrogance” had kept it from discussing its deal with the IMF with the opposition.
 “We asked you to consult Asif Ali Zardari and Shahbaz Sharif, but you (the government) rejected the proposal,” he said.